 Technologies have made foil stamping more than an eye-catcher these days.
 It can be used to elevate your brand—literally—when combined with embossing.
 It can add flashy depth when coupled with debossing.
-Metallics, although still popular, are hardly the only option.
+Metallics, although still popular, especially with cosmetic brands, are hardly the only option.
 Hot stamping can be used to add glossy or contrasting textures to make the image pop.
 Advancements in digital filing and die-cuts facilitate more intricate designs as well.

-This enables you to tap into your creative side.
+Both foil stamping options enable you to tap into your creative side.
 You know your product better than anyone.
 Now, you can work with a printer to find the technique that speaks to your customers.
 Convey how the product feels, the emotions it should inspire, and the trust it can build with a stamp of quality.

 Then again, it’s not always the right choice.
 Depending on your budget, industry, and product, other ornamental elements might be more appropriate.
 After all, although it’s more common, foil stamping is still an expensive process because of the customized dies.
-The heavy-metal needs to be molded just right.
+The heavy metal needs to be molded just right.

 That’s why choosing the right printing and packaging partner is so crucial.
 Their resources and capabilities are important, but so, too, is their expertise.
 They should help guide your decision-making process.

 For example, your budget should be the first point of discussion.
-Because if it’s limited, then you probably should seek an alternative decorative effect—premium metallic inks for instance.
+Because if it’s limited, then you probably should seek an alternative decorative effect—premium metallic inks, for instance.
 They won’t match foil shine for shine, but they can mimic the desired imaging when printed on the right surface.
-The other talking point is the size of the area you wish to have stamped: small scripts and logos work great; larger ones tend to be too expensive to make foil stamping a cost-effective choice.
+The other talking point is the size of the area you wish to have stamped: Small scripts and logos work great; larger ones tend to be too expensive to make foil stamping a cost-effective choice.